 As another application of Theorem \ref{introduction main theorem}, we give an affirmative answer to one of the conjectures proposed by Schoutens \cite[Remark 3.10]{log-terminal}, which says that $\B$-regularity is equivalent to being log-terminal singularities (see Theorem \ref{partial answer to Schoutens}).

 This paper is organized as follows: in the preliminary section, we give definitions of multiplier ideals, test ideals and BCM test ideals.
 In Section 3, we quickly review the theory of ultraproducts in commutative algebra including non-standard and relative hulls.
 In Section 4, we prove some fundamental results on big Cohen-Macaulay algebras constructed via ultraproducts following \cite{canonical BCM}.
 In Section 5, we review the relation between approximations and reductions modulo $p\gg0$ and consider approximations of multiplier ideals.
 In Section 6, we show Theorem \ref{introduction main theorem}, the main theorem of this paper.
 In Section 7, using a generalized module closure, we show Theorem \ref{introduction main theorem 2} as an application of Theorem \ref{introduction main theorem}.
 In Section 8, we show that $\B$-regularity is equivalent to log-terminal singularities.
 Finally in Section 9, we discuss a question, a variant of \cite[Question 2.7]{seed}, to handle big Cohen-Macaulay algebras that cannot be constructed via ultraproducts, and consider the equivalence of BCM-rationality and being rational singularities. \begin{small} \begin{acknowledgement} The author wishes to express his gratitude to his supervisor Professor Shunsuke Takagi for his valuable advice and suggestions.
-The author would also like to thank Hans Schoutens for helpful comments on this paper. \end{acknowledgement} \end{small}
+The author would also like to thank Hans Schoutens for helpful comments on this paper.
+He also thanks to the referee who provided useful comments and suggestions.
+The author was supported by JSPS KAKENHI Grant Number JP22J13150. \end{acknowledgement} \end{small}